-ARTF conducted all of its exposure studies using test substances that are registered pesticides.
-One of the most difficult tasks in preparing for field studies is the identification, development and evaluation of appropriate surrogate compounds for measuring exposure.
+ARTF conducted all of its exposure studies using test substances that were registered pesticides.
+One of the most difficult tasks in preparing for field studies was the identification, development and evaluation of appropriate surrogate compounds for measuring exposure.
 The surrogate compounds selected had the following desirable characteristics:

-- Analytical methods are validated, i.e., practical, reproducible, and sufficiently sensitive for detection of the test substance in all types of experimental samples.
+· Validated analytical methods that were practical, reproducible, and sufficiently sensitive for detection of the test substance in all types of experimental matrices.

 The process of approving a compound as a surrogate involved several steps:

-Once a compound passed all of these tests and was accepted as a surrogate, the ARTF Analytical Subcommittee selected additional analytical laboratories to perform a try-out of the analytical method.
-If they were successful, then they were eligible to analyze samples from ARTF field studies.
+Once a compound passed all of these tests and was accepted as a surrogate, the ARTF Analytical Subcommittee selected analytical laboratories to perform a try-out of the analytical methods.
+Laboratories that were successful, were then eligible to analyze samples from ARTF field studies.

 The ARTF selected the following compounds as surrogate chemicals for generic measurement of exposure: